-Connecticut aims to be 100 percent zero carbon for the electric sector by 2040, but the percentage of electricity generation from zero carbon sources in Connecticut has been declining.
+Connecticut aims to be 100 percent zero carbon for the electric sector by 2040, but the percentage of electricity from zero carbon sources has been declining.

-On September 3, 2019, Governor Lamont issued Executive Order No. 3 that seeks to address climate change adaption and resiliency, and calls for the Department of Energy and Environmental Protection (DEEP), in consultation with the Public Utilities Regulatory Authority (PURA), to “analyze pathways and recommended strategies for achieving a 100 percent zero carbon target for the electric sector by 2040”.
-As depicted in the chart (above), the percentage of zero carbon electric generation** in the State has decreased while total electric generation has increased.
+On September 3, 2019, Governor Lamont issued Exec.
+Order No. 3 that seeks to address climate change adaption and resiliency, and calls for DEEP, in consultation with PURA, to “analyze pathways and recommended strategies for achieving a 100 percent zero carbon target for the electric sector by 2040”.
+As depicted in the chart (top), the percentage of zero carbon electric generation* in the state has decreased while total electric generation has increased.
 Connecticut is barely half way to the target for 100 percent zero carbon generation and projected increases in electric demand and the possible retirement of one of the Millstone units by 2040 will make achieving the 100 percent zero carbon target very challenging.

 Goal: There is an ambitious goal of 100 percent zero carbon for the electric sector by 2040.
-By statute, a minimum percentage of electricity, which is sold to Connecticut customers, must be generated from renewable energy sources.
-That minimum amount is 21 percent in 2020 and will escalate to 40 percent in 2030 (Class I).
+By statute, a minimum percentage of electricity, which is sold to Connecticut customers must be generated from renewable energy sources.
+That minimum amount is 19.5 percent in 2019 and will escalate to 40 percent in 2030 (Class I).

-Technical Notes: *Personal Impact indicators illustrate trends in behavior or practices that can be expected to influence the condition of tomorrow’s air, water, land and wildlife. ** Zero carbon generation includes utility scale renewables and nuclear generation and it is not the same as Class I renewable sources.
-Reliance on intermittent renewable technologies, which have capacity factors between 17 and 50 percent, in order to achieve the 100 percent zero carbon target, may raise reliability concerns and would require a significant amount of energy storage and/or upgrades to the electric transmission system. ***Capacity supply obligation (CSO) is a commitment to provide capacity resources that result from the annual forward capacity auction (FCA) in three years’ time.
+Technical Notes:* Personal Impact indicators illustrate trends in behavior or practices that can be expected to influence the condition of tomorrow’s air, water, land and wildlife. ** Zero carbon generation includes utility scale renewables and nuclear generation.
+Reliance on intermittent renewable technologies, which have capacity factors between 17 and 50 percent, in order to achieve the 100 percent zero carbon target, may raise reliability concerns and would require a significant amount of energy storage. *** “Green” hydrogen refers to the production of hydrogen from sources other than fossil fuel.